 24. It’s estimated the United States spends around $25 billion (around £20 billion) on nuclear weaponry every year.

 25. In 1955, the United States detonated a nuclear bomb close to a few beer bottles and cans to see if you could still drink it after a nuclear explosion.
-The test at the time determined that they were still drinkable, however, scientists today question this theory.
+The test at the time determined that they were still drinkable.
+Today, scientists question this theory.

-26. In the 1950s, one of Las Vegas’ major tourist attractions was the site for atomic bomb testing.
-The site still exists as a National Security Site and tours are only conducted once a month, for free.
+26. One of the fun facts about the atomic bomb is that one of Las Vegas’ major tourist attractions was the site for atomic bomb testing in the 1950s.
+The site still exists as a National Security Site, and tours are only conducted once a month for free.
 If it’s something you’d like to do, put your name on the waiting list now.

 27. In 1961, the US accidentally nearly blew up a bomb that had 200 times more power than the bomb dropped on Hiroshima.
 The Goldsboro B-52 broke up in mid-air, causing it to drop the nuclear bombs it was carrying.
 Later reports showed one of the bombs came extremely close to detonating.

-28. After the explosion, the temperature fell by up to 22 degrees centigrade.
+28. Among the interesting facts about the Hiroshima bombing is that temperatures dropped by up to 22 degrees centigrade (72 degrees Fahrenheit) after detonation.
 This also caused a huge loss of life.

 30. Due to nuclear bomb tests, there are places in the world that are ten times more radioactive than Nagasaki or Hiroshima.

-33. The USSR exploded the largest nuke ever in 1961, which was known as the Tsar Bomba.
-This detonation was 1500 times more powerful than the bomb that landed on Nagasaki and had the capability to demolish everything in a 100 km radius.
+33. Among the other scary facts about atomic bomb detonation is that the Hiroshima and Nagasaki bombs weren’t the largest nukes ever detonated.
+In fact, the USSR exploded the largest nuke ever in 1961, known as the Tsar Bomba.
+It was 1,500 times more powerful than the USA’s atomic bombs and could demolish everything in a 100 km radius.

 35. The matter that generated the nuclear explosion in Hiroshima had a weight equal to a small paper clip.

-36. Russia has more nuclear weapons than any other country in the world.
+36. Another of the atomic bomb facts to be alarmed is Russia has more nuclear weapons than any other country in the world.
 Their atomic weaponry accumulates to 8,400 nuclear weapons.

 37. Some researchers believe that there was an atomic bomb that was lost somewhere near Georgia.